javascript-tutorial/en.javascript.info/1-js/02-first-steps/16-javascript-specials/article.md

 : There is a simple assignment: `a = b` and combined ones like `a *= 2`.

 Bitwise
-: Bitwise operators work with integers on bit-level: see the [docs](mdn:JavaScript/Refereno ce/Operators/Bitwise_Operators) when they are needed.
+: Bitwise operators work with integers on bit-level: see the [docs](mdn:/JavaScript/Reference/Operators/Bitwise_Operators) when they are needed.

 Ternary
-: The only operator with three parameters:  `cond ? resultA : result B`
+: The only operator with three parameters: `cond ? resultA : result B`.
+If `cond` is truthy, returns `resultA`, otherwise `resultB`.

 Logical operators
 : Logical AND `&&` and OR `||` perform short-circuit evaluation and then return the value where it stopped.